FREE GROCERY GUIDE

 Plopping this protein powder into the bottom of your blender as a first ingredient will result in much of it getting stuck to the bottom of the blender.
 Also, yes, it can create an excessively frothy texture if blended at high speeds for too long.
 To prevent this, simply blend all of your smoothie ingredients except the protein powder until they're smooth and ready to drink.
 Then, with your blender on low speed, add the protein powder last, pouring it into the center of the well.
 Mix at low to medium speed, just until incorporated.
 Adding this protein powder at the end and avoiding high-speed blending will prevent clumping, sticking, and excessive frothing.

-PROS: Complete protein, high protein content, mild taste, easy to digest, grass-fed beef, Paleo, and AIP compliant.
+PROS: Complete protein, high protein content, mild taste, easy to digest, grass-fed beef, Paleo, and AIP compliant, good transparency and third-party tested for safety.

 CONS: Expensive, can stick to sides of blender if not added correctly, adds frothiness to blended drinks that some may find unappealing.